victorprincipe/pair_potentials/README.md

 ```
 git clone https://github.com/victorprincipe/pair_potentials
 cd pair_potentials
+jupyter notebook
 ```

-In order to obtain the GAP_model.json file, assuming you have Git LFS installed, you will need to do a `git lfs pull`.
-Please note that this file is about 250 MB in size.

-Finally, you can execute `jupyter notebook`, open the notebook, and enjoy the tutorial!
+Then you can just open the notebook and enjoy the tutorial!